Hemanth-Yarlagadda/CTF-Capture-the-flag/README.md

 # Capture-the-flag
-Shows different approaches in findiing a flag
+Shows different approaches in finding a flag